radiorabe/container-image-python-minimal/README.md

 ```

 In addition to building the container like this, the application needs to ensure that they pin a psycopg2 version range that includes the one provided by the os.
-You can validate this by checking the output of the container image build which should not contain a `Downloading psycopg2*.whl` line in `app` containers `python3 -mpip install` phase.
+You can validate this by checking the output of the container image build which should not contain a `Downloading psycopg2*.whl` line in the `app` containers `python3 -mpip install` phase.

 ## Release Management